DAndi5/14next-fast-book/README.md

 - `/src`: Contains children folders like "app", "components", and "store".
 - `/src/app`: Contains the main page of the application.
 - `/src/components`: Contains reusable components used throughout the application.
+- `/src/context`: App context set up.
+Can be used to store data, that only needs to be fetched once, but is needed in multiple places.
+- `/src/hooks`: React Hooks library for data fetching.

 -------------------------------------------------